Leadership

 Community Health Action Department Director

-Mr. Diaz-Ramirez oversees the community health programs and activities developed by La Clínica del Pueblo to ensure that efficient and quality community-focused services are provided.
+Mr. Diaz-Ramirez (he/him) oversees the community health programs and activities developed by La Clínica del Pueblo to ensure that efficient and quality community-focused services are provided.
 As the Community Health Action Department Director, he assesses health needs within the community as a whole, and develops strategies grounded in public health and community mobilization to address these needs at the individual, family, group, community, or structural level as appropriate.
 Prior to 2018, he served as La Clínica’s LGBTQ Health Program Manager.
 Mr. Diaz-Ramirez holds a Bachelor’s Degree in Psychology and is licensed in Psychology from the Universidad Ricardo Palma in Lima, Peru.

 Angie Castro